CDC ends recommendations for social distancing and quarantine for Covid-19 control, no longer recommends test-to-stay in schools - KTVZ

 The agency also puts more emphasis on improving ventilation.
 Aerosol scientists have long complained that the 6-foot social distancing guidance was arbitrary and unhelpful because the virus that causes Covid-19 can float through the air for greater distances.

 The CDC continues to stress the use of vaccines and therapeutics to reduce “medically significant illness” in Covid-19.
 For the general population, the agency noted that being vaccinated and boosted is highly protective against severe illness and death.
-The CDC urges everyone to stay up to date on their recommended shots.
+It urges everyone to stay up to date on their shots.

 The agency also stresses the use of antiviral medications in people who catch Covid-19 and are at higher risk for severe outcomes.
 This group includes people who are older or unvaccinated or those who have certain medical conditions that put them at higher risk.
 Conditions that increase risk include overweight and obesity, pregnancy, smoking, diabetes, cancer, heart disease and mental health conditions, including depression.